 - engage the multiple intelligence’s and learning styles of students so that multiple pathways for learning and demonstrating achievement are available.

 - involve students in collaborative, pair or group work where they draw on each other’s strengths.

 Students take compulsory subjects of English, Mathematics and Science, and they select another three subjects.

 Students are able to select six subjects and depending on ability and experience these subjects can be from other year levels.

 Students are required to take five subjects at any level.

-Depending on subjects taken (see Nayland Courses), as well as NCEA and Unit Standards students are able to study towards a variety of qualifications from the National Qualifications Framework.
+Depending on subjects taken (see Nayland College Courses), as well as NCEA and Unit Standards students are able to study towards a variety of qualifications from the National Qualifications Framework.
 Scholarship may also be studied in some subjects at Level 3.

 ESOL and Cambridge English

 Intensive English is taught to students who arrive with very little English.

 This course aims to bring the students’ English skills to the required standard ready for their study programmes.
 This class is 12 hours per week and is designed to suit the particular needs of students.